What Is The Gcf Of 10 And 15

 Common Mistakes to Avoid

-When finding the GCF, it's important to avoid common mistakes that can lead to incorrect answers.
+When finding the GCF, you'll want to avoid common mistakes that can lead to incorrect answers.

 Identifying Factors Incorrectly